praxis-live/examples/README.md

 A simple blob tracking example controlling a sine wave.
 Give the camera 10s to adjust to the background before you start moving!

-#### jazzy synthesis **NEW**

-Showcasing the new audio coding features (substractive and PM synthesis) and the use of the new tracker component for sequencing.
-A few `core:array:iterator` components are used to create a constantly changing improvisation.

 ### TinkerForge